xsdk-project/xsdk-examples/README.md

 in the README.md files in the library subfolders.
 For more information on the xSDK see <https://xsdk.info/>.

 ## Code Example Summary

+These examples were tested and verified against xsdk@0.7.0.

 | Example                                               | Libraries                | Description                                       | GPUs           |
 |:------------------------------------------------------|:-------------------------|:--------------------------------------------------|:---------------|